 - To add a contemporary element to a costume while keeping it shabby-chic, Junk Gypsy brings together a variety of elements, including re-purposed materials, for unusual rings, bracelets, cuffs, and necklaces.
 Similarly, Gypsy Outfitters has pieces with bold color and shape, including unique anklets for a dazzling head-to-toe look.

 Consider going through pieces you currently own find novel accents.
 Add brooches to necklaces.
 Twist strands of beads around the wrist.
 Use earrings as pins.
 Wrap and clasp necklaces around a belt.
 Bring together diverse pieces in unusual ways to conjure imaginatively inspired creations.

 Depending on the use for the gypsy costume you can take into account aspects like footwear, shoulder wrap, and even how to carry personal items.

 - Footwear - Barefoot is traditional for many gypsy cultures, but wearing sandals or flat shoes will also tie the costume together nicely.
-Espadrilles are a great match and available at a variety of outlets including Espadrille Store and H&M with many varying styles.
+Espadrilles are a great match and available at a variety of outlets including H&M with many varying styles.
 For dancing, make sure if you wear shoes, they offer the needed support.

 - Bag - Having something that ties into the gypsy costume but allows you to keep personal items like driver's license, car keys, or money to be kept close can be a real advantage in a multitude of situations.
 A small bag you can close around a belt or small across-the-body purse will also get the job done while keeping in character.
 Embroidered cloth, beaded, or faux leather become a perfect, and possibly indispensable, accessory.